All-Union Committee of Physical Culture and Sports Tournament

-All-Union Committee of Physical Culture and Sports Tournament was a single season official tournament among the stronger Class A teams of masters, held in 1952 under the aegis Football Federation of the Soviet Union.
+The All-Union Committee of Physical Culture and Sports Tournament was a single-season official tournament held in 1952 under the aegis of the Soviet Football Section (predecessor of the Football Federation of the Soviet Union) and was conducted for Class A teams of masters.
+On 6 January 1952, at the Soviet Football Section session, it was decided to hold the tournament.
+The main goal was to help with the preparation of the Soviet Union national football team for the 1952 Summer Olympics in Helsinki.

 The tournament consisted of two stages: preliminary and final.
-Preliminary stage was played in the second half of April in four groups (Kiev, Tbilisi, Baku and Kharkiv) in one round.
-Two best teams from each group went to Final stage in Moscow in May-June 1952.
+The preliminary stage was played in the second half of April in four groups (Kiev, Tbilisi, Baku, and Kharkiv) in one round.
+The two best teams from each group went to the final stage in Moscow in May-June 1952.
+In the tournament preliminary phase, two Moscow city teams also competed, while in the final stage, they were consolidated.
+Officially, the Moscow city teams were competing outside of the tournament, and their results did not count against the other teams of masters.

 The winner of the tournament was CDSA Moscow.